Yinigma/EnemySkinKit/Assets/EnemySkinKit/Metadata/README.md

 7.Click "import" and let Thunderkit do its thing.
 It'll ask you to restart your project a couple of times.
 After it's done, you'll have the necessary game code that this and other mods depend on.

-ThunderKit might not import the Assembly-CSharp.dll from Lethal Company.
+ThunderKit will not import the Assembly-CSharp.dll from Lethal Company if you didn't properly dispose of the unneeded HDRP starter files.
 If this is the case, navigate to the same folder you found your Lethal Company.exe in, go to "Lethal Company_Data"/Managed and copy (DO NOT MOVE) Assembly-CSharp.dll to <YOUR_UNITY_PROJECT>/Packages/LethalCompany.

-Also 0Harmony2.dll and BepinEx.Harmony.dll (both of them are in <YOUR_UNITY_PROJECT>/Packages/BepInExPack/BepInExPack/BepInEx/core) might give you compiler errors.
-For use with this project, you can delete them.

 8.At this point we're nearly done with the setup.
 Now we're gonna get this mod's code, along with its dependencies.
 Go back to the Thunderstore Settings menu and navigate to "Package Source Settings."
 Click "Add" and from the dropdown select "Thunderstore Source."
 This will add a new entry to the package source list called "ThunderStoreSource."